 Like the rest of the best soundbars in the market, the Bose Solo 5 has a universal remote control included in the box.
 You can use it to control basic settings such as volume and sound modes.

 For the Sonos Beam soundbar, it’s a little different.
 It doesn’t have a remote control.
 Instead, you’ll be using the Sonos app to control the soundbar.

-It all depends on your preference on how you want to control your gadget.
+In the end, it all depends on your preference on how you want to control your gadget.
 Reaching out for your phone for soundbar adjustments may be easier, but it can also be a hassle for some users who are used to using a TV remote.

 Alexa and Google Assistant

-You don’t really need voice control when it comes to soundbars, but we can’t deny that it’s still a pretty handy feature in devices too.
+You don’t really need voice control when it comes to soundbars, but we can’t deny that it’s a pretty handy feature in devices too.

-Sonos Beam is compatible with Alexa and Google Assistant.
+The Sonos Beam is compatible with Alexa and Google Assistant.
 It also has a five far-field microphone array which enables your voice commands to be heard in a clear way without you having to yell.
 This design makes it easy to adjust the settings of the speakers and play your media right from your couch.

 Unfortunately, the Solo 5 doesn’t have this function.
 So for the Sonos Beam vs Bose Solo 5 battle, the Beam sound bar wins in the voice assistant aspect.

 The Solo 5 and the Sonos Beam both use Bluetooth connection, but in a way that’s different from each other.

 For the Solo 5, Bluetooth allows you to stream music from your mobile device – a handy feature that many soundbars have as well.